rottenhound/rottenhound/README.md

 ![](https://64.media.tumblr.com/c95607d472f84a1bac785ffe96a493ac/71948d3f4339f10d-e1/s400x600/e875b8d9e54987dae92a9ecd2d8211a53b236fab.pnj)
 ## 𐔌 ***INTRO*** .ᐟ
-- **hello ! we'd thought we should make this so people can get a better idea about our system before speaking with us.**
+- **hello ! we'd thought we should make this so people can get a better idea about our system before speaking with us .**
   ────────────────────────
 - 𓏴 ***!
 BODILY 16 + !*** 𓏴
 - *multiple hosted* 𖤐 fictive heavy ♡